Butterfly Valves

 Leakage

-The amount of fluid that passes through a valve while it is in the off position.
-The most common unit for measuring leakage is in volume/time.
+The amount of fluid that passes through a valve when it is in the off position.
+Leakage is typically measured in volume per time.

 Outlet